tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive/README.md

 ## Shipment locations

-The departure and destination locations and date/times of a shipment:
+The departure and destination locations together with arrival and departure date/times of a shipment:

 * `departure`: the departure location and dates, see [Shipment departure ](#shipment-departure)
-* `destinations`: one or more destination locations, arrival and departure dates, see [Shipment destination](#shipment-destination)
+* `destinations`: one or more destination locations with arrival and departure date/times, see [Shipment destination](#shipment-destination)

 ### Shipment departure